ccabello99/pymodaq_plugins_pixelink/README.rst

 =========================
 * Tested on PyMoDAQ version 5.0.5
 * Tested on Windows 11
-* Must install Pixelink Capture or Pixelink SDK before use
+* Must install Pixelink Capture or Pixelink SDK before use.
+If you already have a 32 bit install on your PC, uninstall this and reinstall the 64 bit version.
 * Config files are needed for different camera models.
 Example for the PL-B953U camera is given in the resources directory.
 The name of the config file should be config_<model_name> where model_name is the output of getCameraInfo(cam)[1].ModelName.
 The module will look for this file in the ProgramData/.pymodaq/resources folder in Windows.